LIS

 H. The eligibility period for TANF (nonVIEW), transitional child care, Fee Program, and Head Start begins with the effective date of the approval of the child care subsidy and services application.
 The eligibility period for VIEW and SNAPET participants begins with the date of referral from the VIEW or SNAPET program.

-1. Their countable income exceeds 85% of state median income.
-Temporary increases in income will not affect eligibility or family copayments, including monthly income fluctuations, which when taken in isolation, may incorrectly indicate that a recipient's income exceeds 85% of state median income.
+1. The recipient's countable income exceeds 85% of state median income.
+Temporary increases in income will not affect eligibility or family copayments, including monthly income fluctuations that when taken in isolation may incorrectly indicate that a recipient's income exceeds 85% of state median income.

 2. There is a finding that the recipient committed an intentional program violation.